-- Majority of students did not follow LSE Careers on their Facebook page and some weren't even aware of their existence.
-Two students asked, "They have a Facebook page?". - Student who followed the Facebook page said "when their stuff came up on my feed, it was the same thing over and over again, just really generic" which doesn't build excitement or interest around opportunities. - Within the first focus group, students mainly relied on word-of-mouth to find out about events or opportunities - Very few people check emails by LSE Careers with a student saying, "you get so many emails from the university that even if I do see LSE Careers, I won't necessarily press on it".
+- A student who never attended anything said it was due to a lack of awareness about what the service did. - Majority of students did not follow the Careers Facebook page and two students asked, "they have a Facebook page?". - Student who followed the page said, "when their stuff came up on my feed, it was the same thing over and over again, just really generic". - Within the first focus group, students mainly relied on word-of-mouth to find out about events or opportunities - Very few people check emails by LSE Careers with a student saying, "you get so many emails from the university that even if I do see LSE Careers, I won't necessarily press on it".